NYU-DiffusionMRI/SMI/README.md

 Do not hesitate to reach out to Santiago.Coelho@nyulangone.org (or [@santicoelho](https://twitter.com/santicoelho) in Twitter) for feedback, suggestions, questions, or comments[^note].

-[^note]:
-    Please cite these works if you use the SMI toolbox in your publication:
-    - ARXIV COELHO et al 2022.
-    - Dmitry S. Novikov, Jelle Veraart, Ileana O. Jelescu, Els Fieremans, Rotationally-invariant mapping of scalar and orientational metrics of neuronal microstructure with diffusion MRI, NeuroImage, Volume 174, 2018, Pages 518-538.
-    - Marco Reisert, Elias Kellner, Bibek Dhital, Jürgen Hennig, Valerij G. Kiselev, Disentangling micro from mesostructure by diffusion MRI: A Bayesian approach, NeuroImage, Volume 147, 2017, Pages 964-975.

 ## LICENSE

 A [US patent](https://patents.google.com/patent/US20160343129A1/en) contains some of the related developments.